Lean World Class®: Evolving from Traditional Lean Thinking

 What is Lean Thinking and why is it still relevant today?

-Lean Thinking is a management philosophy born out of the Toyota Production System that aims to create customer value by eliminating waste in all business processes.
-It is still relevant because its core principles-value, flow, waste elimination and continuous improvement-apply to any industrial setting.
-Today, however, it must evolve to meet more complex challenges: market volatility, digitization, and sustainability.
+Lean Thinking is a management philosophy born from the Toyota Production System that aims to create value for the customer by eliminating waste in all business processes.
+It remains relevant because its fundamental principles—value, flow, waste elimination, and continuous improvement—apply to any industrial context.
+Today, however, it must evolve to address more complex challenges: market volatility, digitalization, and sustainability.

-Why doing Lean with isolated tools is no longer enough?
+Why is using Lean with isolated tools no longer enough?

-Applying individual Lean tools-such as 5S, kanban, or kaizen-without an integrated framework produces point improvements that do not become consolidated over time.
+Applying individual Lean tools—such as 5S, kanban, or kaizen—without an integrated framework produces isolated improvements that do not become sustainable over time.
 When improvement remains confined to small teams or uncoordinated initiatives, knowledge does not become a stable asset of the organization.
-What is needed is a more robust industrial governance system with clear responsibilities and measurable results.
+A more robust industrial governance system is needed, with clear responsibilities and measurable results.

 What is Lean World Class® and how does it differ from traditional Lean?

 Lean World Class® is the proprietary methodology developed by Bonfiglioli Consulting as a natural evolution of Lean Thinking and World Class Manufacturing.
-Unlike traditional Lean, it structures improvement into 13 thematic pillars - including Cost Deployment, People Development and Environmental Energy Sustainability - each with a maturation roadmap and measurable deliverables.
-The goal is to take the company from a reactive to a proactive state, turning improvement into a widespread organizational competency.
+Unlike traditional Lean, it structures improvement around 13 thematic pillars—including Cost Deployment, People Development, and Environmental Energy Sustainability—each with a maturity roadmap and measurable deliverables.
+The goal is to move the company from a reactive to a proactive state, transforming improvement into a widespread organizational competency.

 In the Lean & Digital World Class® model, digital technology is an enabler of improvement, not a starting point.
-The guiding principle is clear: first build solid processes, then digitize them consistently, and only then introduce advanced applications such as artificial intelligence.
-Digitizing fragile processes generates noise and slows down decisions; data quality is the prerequisite for any sustainable improvement.
+The guiding principle is clear: first, build solid processes; then digitize them in a coherent manner; and only then introduce advanced applications such as artificial intelligence.
+Digitizing fragile processes creates noise and slows down decision-making; data quality is the prerequisite for any sustainable improvement.

-What is the link trto Lean Thinking and environmental sustainability?
+What is the connection between Lean Thinking and environmental sustainability?

-In Lean Thinking, all waste is also environmental damage: overproducing, moving unnecessarily, wasting energy, or hoarding inventory carries both an economic and ecological cost.
-The Environmental Energy Sustainability (EES) pillar of the Lean World Class® consente measures energy-environmental waste through two universal metrics: euros and tons of CO₂.
+In Lean Thinking, every form of waste is also an environmental harm: overproduction, unnecessary movement, energy dissipation, or inventory accumulation entails both economic and ecological costs.
+The Environmental Energy Sustainability (EES) pillar of Lean World Class® allows for the measurement of energy and environmental waste using two universal metrics: euros and tons of CO₂.
 Lean and sustainability are not separate programs, but two sides of the same industrial approach.